Purdy’s 4 TDs lead 49ers past Seahawks 41-23 in playoffs

 The Niners advanced to the divisional round where they will host either Minnesota, Tampa Bay or Dallas next weekend.

-The Niners broke it open when Deebo Samuel took a short pass from Purdy and raced in for a 74-yard score with help from a downfield block by Brandon Aiyuk.
+The Niners broke it open when Deebo Samuel took a short pass from Purdy and raced in for a 74-yard score.

 Purdy threw for 332 yards — the second most ever for a rookie in the playoffs to Russell Wilson’s 385 in a loss to Atlanta 10 years ago — and he became the first rookie QB ever to account for four TDs in a playoff game.